Mapping Our Social Change Roles in Times of Crisis

 When crises such as the pandemic or violence against Black people catalyze us into action, how do we make sense of our roles, purpose, and ecosystem?

 Before You Read Further!
 Thank you for visiting!
-If you want to skip the intro, you can find the ecosystem map, meanings of the roles, and a reflection guide all here (https://bit.ly/EcosystemRoleMap).
-I’m so grateful to folks who are sharing the map widely.
-Please note the Creative Commons license parameters and the attribution language (in the image below).
+If you want to skip the intro below, you can find the ecosystem map, meanings of the roles, and a reflection guide all here (https://bit.ly/EcosystemRoleMap).
+Please be mindful of the attribution parameters, laid out in detail in the guide you’ll find at that link.

 I am a rapid responder but over the past few weeks as the coronavirus pandemic has spread across the world, I have felt disoriented and lost.
 In the wake of 9/11, I built my rapid response muscle, and over the past twenty years, I’ve relied on it to spring into action and respond to crises by supporting community-centered campaigns, interventions, and mobilizations.
 But lately, I’ve been stuck in a fog, cycling through periods of motivation and stillness, outrage and exhaustion, determination and grief.
 Even though I’m connected to various networks, mentors, and organizations, I couldn’t figure out where I fit in, what my lane was, or how to begin.